module-federation/core/README.md

 export default MyDocument;
 ```

-5. Use next/dynamic to import from your remotes
+5. Use next/dynamic or low level api to import remotes.

 ```js
 import dynamic from "next/dynamic";